Archeema16/DataScienceGuide/README.md

 # DataScienceGuide
-The repo contains guides for frameworks and tools needed in Data Science Journey.
+The repo contains guides for frameworks and tools needed in your Data Science Journey.